 Herniated Disc Treatment in Farmington Hills, Livonia, Novi & Surrounding Michigan Communities

 Dr. Michele Foxworthy has been a leading chiropractor in Farmington Hills for 34 years and has worked with thousands of individuals struggling with back pain and other symptoms related to herniated discs.
 While most of us have probably heard of a herniated disc before, it's actually a fairly misunderstood condition.
 Is a bulging disc the same thing as a herniated disc?
 What about a pinched nerve or even a "slipped disc"?
-Keep reading to learn more, and to find out how the team at Anchor Health & Wellness can help you.
+Keep reading to learn more, and to find out how the team at Anchor Holistic Health can help you.

 Herniated Discs Explained: What They Are, What Causes Them & What They Feel Like